camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

 ## Defining a request url

-To define a request url there would be the `.requestUrl(String url)`.
+To define a request url you can use the `.requestUrl(String url)` method.
 This allows you to set an endpoint for your request.

-Let us use the previous example and extend it for this method:
+Let's use the previous example and extend it for this method:

 ```java
   RestHttpConnector connector = new RestHttpConnector();